shruti1803/wifi-performance-framework/README.md

 - Flags unusual latency spikes, bandwidth drops, or packet loss.
 - Integrated with dashboard and PDF reports.

+Why it matters for managers:

+- In large-scale networks, Wi-Fi performance directly impacts user experience, productivity, and customer satisfaction.
+Manual testing is time-consuming, inconsistent, and difficult to scale.

+- This framework addresses those challenges by:

+- Automating Wi-Fi testing → reduces time, human error, and cost of validation

+- Providing repeatable, data-driven benchmarks → enables faster release cycles and higher confidence in deployments

+- Supporting scalability → adaptable for enterprise, IoT, and multi-device test environments

+- Leveraging ML insights → helps anticipate performance degradation before it impacts end users

+For managers, this means faster go-to-market, improved reliability, and measurable performance assurance, all while aligning with Cisco’s mission of delivering secure, high-quality connectivity at scale.

 ---

 ## Usage